Kidney (Renal) Cancer: Introduction

 What are the different types of kidney cancer?

 The main type of kidney cancer is called renal cell carcinoma (RCC).
 About 9 out of 10 kidney cancer tumors are this type.
-If you have this type of kidney cancer, you may have more than 1 tumor in 1 or both kidneys.
+If you have this type of kidney cancer, you will usually have only 1 tumor in 1 kidney.
+But there may be more than 1 tumor in 1 kidney or in both kidneys.
 These may be large by the time they are diagnosed.
 But most cases of kidney cancer are found before the cancer has spread to other organs.

-There are different types of RCC.
+There are many different types of RCC.
 A healthcare provider called a pathologist identifies these types by looking at the cancer cells under a microscope.
 The types of RCC include:

 Clear cell.
-This is the most common type of RCC.
+This is the most common subtype of RCC.
 The cancer cells look pale or clear.

 Papillary.
-This is the second most common type of RCC.
-This type of tumor has tiny fingerlike growths.
+This is the second most common type of RCC and most common type of non-clear cell RCC.
+This type of tumor has tiny, fingerlike growths.

 Chromophobe.
 This is a rare form of RCC.
-The cells are larger than other types of RCC.
+The cells are pale and larger than other types of RCC.

 Collecting duct.
 This is also a rare form of RCC.
-The cancer cells look like irregular tubes.
+The cancer forms in cells of the collecting ducts or tubules.

 Unclassified.
 This includes tumors that have cells from more than 1 type of cancer.
 It also includes tumors with cells that don’t fit into the other categories.